 We are super excited to share the third instalment in a series of blogs from photographer and author, Julie A. Martin, on her experiences worldschooling her two daughters, Zoe and Delia.
 This time a location post from their fabulous weekend in Fez, Morocco.
 You can check out Julie's work on her website, or follow her on Instagram and Facebook.

-Color is everywhere you look in Fez, from intricate ceramics to beautiful rugs to leathers dyed with poppies.
-The architectural tile work is captivating, and when paired with the spices, fresh vegetables and textiles, it’s easy to be dazzled, with a side of sensory overload.
-The girls weren’t sure where to look at times because there is so much going on all around you!
+Colour is everywhere you look in Fez, from intricate ceramics to beautiful rugs to leathers dyed with poppies.
+The architectural tile work is captivating, and when paired with the spices, fresh vegetables and textiles, it’s easy to be dazzled with a side of sensory overload.
+As a result, the girls weren’t sure where to look at times because there is so much going on all around you!